 The Yoga Pole Studio logo represents unconditional love joined by six united bodies that blossom together to form a simple lily flower shape.
 This six-petal lily shape represents your home and earth.
 We thrive from loving relationships of every kind, deep compassion, and empathy.
 The six-petal flower also represents our average class size of six. ~ Carolyn Chiu, Founder, Owner

 Where is the studio located?

-Our studio is on 43 Schermerhorn St, Brooklyn NY, on the corner of Court and Schermerhorn Streets (2nd floor!).
+Our main studio (where pole and most ground classes take place) is on 43 Schermerhorn St, Brooklyn, NY, on the corner of Court and Schermerhorn Streets (2nd floor!).
 We are easily accessible via the 2, 3, 4, 5, A, C, F, G, N, and R trains.

 Are classes for beginners?
 Are classes for advanced students?

 Except for our introductory 30-minute classes (which are designed for beginners), our classes are open-level.
 Classes will be customized for each student based on experience level so that students are comfortable but challenged.